swarnava-96/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-#### Goal: To create a POC using Flask, HTML and CSS for predicting whether a person is suffering from a Heart Disease or not, implementing Machine Learning algorithm.
+#### Goal: To create a POC using Flask, HTML and CSS for predicting whether a person is suffering from Heart Disease or not, implementing Machine Learning algorithm.

 ### About the Data set:
-This is a machine learning project where we will predict whether a person is suffering from a heart disease or not.
+This is a machine learning project where we will predict whether a person is suffering from heart disease or not.
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci).
 The dataset has 13 independent features like:
 1. age
 2. sex